Our Services

 Antihistamine-based sleep medications are generally not recommended for long-term use in adults over 65.

 If sleep problems persist for more than a few weeks, worsen, or come with other symptoms, don't ignore them.
-Take a few minutes to check your symptoms with a free online Sleep Disorder assessment tool, and most importantly, speak to a doctor about anything that could be serious, worsening, or potentially life threatening.
+Understanding whether your symptoms point to a specific sleep disorder can help you have more informed conversations with your doctor and get the right treatment sooner—and most importantly, speak to a doctor about anything that could be serious, worsening, or potentially life threatening.

 Good sleep should leave you refreshed—not foggy.
 With the right approach, you can protect both your rest and your safety.